 Paperwork Reduction Act Statement: This information is collected to satisfy a statutory mandate established by the Individuals with Disabilities Education Improvement Act, 25 U.S.C. §§ 1400 et seq..
 The information is supplied by respondents to receive a benefit.
 It is not confidential because it is displayed in an aggregate format.
 It is estimated that responding to the request will take an average of 20 hours to complete.
 This includes the amount of time it takes to review instructions, gather and maintain the data needed, and complete the form.
 In compliance with the Paperwork Reduction Act of 1995, as amended, this collection has been reviewed by the Office of Management and Budget and assigned a number and expiration date.
 The number and expiration date are at the top right corner of the form.
 Please note that an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless there is a valid OMB control number.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing the burden, to the Bureau of Indian Education, U.S. Department of the Interior, 1849 C Street., NW, MS-4141, Washington, D.C.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing the burden, to: Information Collection Clearance Officer, Office of Regulatory Affairs - Indian Affairs, 1849 C Street, N.W., Mail Stop 3071, Washington, D.C.
 20240.
-Note: Comments, names, addresses, phone numbers, e-mail addresses, or other personal identifying information of commenters may be made publicly available at any time.
-While commenters can ask to withhold personal identifying information from public review, the Department cannot guarantee that it will be able to do so.
+Please note: comments, names and addresses of commentators are available for public review during regular business hours.
+If you wish us to withhold this information, you must state that prominently at the beginning of your comment.
+We will honor your request to the extent allowable by law.